-Unlike in JAX-RS where resource classes can be native (created and managed by JAX-RS), CDI beans, managed beans or EJBs, MVC classes are REQUIRED to be CDI-managed beans only [cdi-beans].
+Unlike in JAX-RS where resource classes can be native (created and managed by JAX-RS), CDI beans, managed beans or EJBs, MVC classes are REQUIRED to be CDI-managed beans only [mvc:cdi-beans].
 It follows that a hybrid class that contains a mix of JAX-RS resource methods and MVC controllers must also be CDI managed.

-Like in JAX-RS, the default resource class instance lifecycle is per-request [per-request].
+Like in JAX-RS, the default resource class instance lifecycle is per-request [mvc:per-request].
 That is, an instance of a controller class MUST be instantiated and initialized on every request.
 Implementations MAY support other lifecycles via CDI; the same caveats that apply to JAX-RS classes in other lifecycles applied to MVC classes.
-In particular, proxies may be necessary when, for example, a per-request instance is as a member of a per-application instance.
-See [4] for more information on lifecycles and their caveats.
+1 See [5] for more information on lifecycles and their caveats.